How to maximize your tax refund

 • Form SSA-1099 with your SSN

-• IRS or Minnesota Department of Revenue document with your SSN
+• IRS or Minnesota Revenue document with your SSN

 • SSA benefit statement or letter with your SSN

-W-2 forms are issued your employer and states how much you were paid in a year.
-W-2s for each job worked needs to be brought for tax preparation.
+❏ W-2s: A form W-2 is issued by your employer and states how much you were paid in a year.
+A Form W-2 from each job worked during the year needs to be brought for tax preparation.

-Gambling Winnings (W-2G) - W-2Gs contain information on the amount won or loss from gambling.
-If the taxpayer itemizes his or her deductions, gambling losses may be deducted.
+❏ Gambling Winnings (W-2G): W-2Gs contain information on the amount won or lost from gambling.
+If the taxpayer itemizes their deductions, gambling losses may be deducted.

-1099 forms are used to report other sources of income not reported on W-2s, such as interest, dividends, and distributions.
+❏ 1099 forms: The forms report other sources of income not reported on W-2s, such as retirement, Social Security, interest, dividends, and distributions.
 Below is a list of common 1099 forms:

 • Acquisition or abandonment of property (1099-A)